 Vasant Nayak: A Photographer Comes Full Circle

 While pursuing a B.A. in sociology at St. Xavier's College in Mumbai, Vasant began to use photography and media for the first time when he received a UGC grant for a visual anthropology project.
 He photographed indigenous peoples in India's tribal areas, who were being displaced through modernization.
 Following his B.A., he studied communications media at Mumbai's XIC, including film, television, and radio.
 Vasant was offered a position at the Institute, where he used video, photography, and sound recording to create presentations.
 There, he scavenged spare film and frames to use in his personal exploration of the art and technique of photography.
 He examined British and American photographers in old magazines and books, consuming Andreas Feininger's The Complete Photographer, and its lessons in technique.
-In the early 1980s, there was no school of photography and no community of photographers in Mumbai with whom to share his interest, so Vasant built his community from published works he could find.
+In the early 1980s, there was no school of photography and no community of photographers in Mumbai with whom he could share his interest, so Vasant built his community from within the pages of the published works he could find.

-Vasant then sent his portfolio to apply for two prestigious workshops on the west coast, explaining that he had no funds to attend.
+Vasant then submitted his portfolio for two prestigious workshops on the west coast, explaining that he had no funds to attend.
 Both the Friends of Photography and Ansel Adams Gallery Workshops granted him full scholarships to make two trips for the one-week workshops.
 These put him in the room, working with Paul Caponigro, Linda Connor, Dave Bohn, and William Clift - four of the most significant artists to inform Vasant's own artistic development.
 Reflecting on the experience, Vasant says, "This is when photography was revealed to me.
 It had a profound impact."

-After the workshops and unable to work for a living on his student visa, Vasant returned to India and began to establish a presence as a photographer in Bangalore.
+After the workshops, and unable to work for a living on his student visa, Vasant returned to India and began to establish a presence as a photographer in Bangalore.
 In the months following, he received notification that he had been accepted into a graduate program.
 Friends he had made at the workshops got him admission and a full scholarship to earn his Master of Visual Arts from Purdue University in Lafayette, Indiana.

 Beginning at Purdue in 1985, Vasant was there for two years with a teaching assistantship.
 He worked with faculty who had studied under Aaron Siskind and Harry Callahan, who were part of Chicago's New Bauhaus.
 Here, Vasant gained excellent teaching experience, as well as having two years of total immersion in photography, art history, and criticism.
 From Lafayette, he was able to make frequent trips to museums in Chicago and to nearby universities and their photo departments.

-As photography moved away from the darkroom and into the computer lab, Vasant took a great interest, and was at the cutting edge of the movement, creating large format color prints that were digital montages of his photographs and other objects.
-His own portfolio expanded to include digitally manipulated prints, large format color photographs, websites and interactive animation, as well as black-and-white photography.
-At MICA, in the late 90s, he created and directed a master's degree program in digital arts, the first of its kind in the U.S. at the time.
-The program worked with students pursuing video, 3-D design and animation, interactive programming, and digitally constructed imaging.
+As photography moved away from the darkroom and into the computer lab, Vasant took a great interest, and was at the cutting edge of the movement, creating large-format color prints that were digital montages of his photographs and other objects.
+His own portfolio expanded to include digitally manipulated prints, large-format color photographs, websites, and interactive animation, as well as black-and-white photography.
+At MICA, in the late '90s, he created and directed a master's degree program in digital arts, the first of its kind in the U.S., at the time.
+The program worked with students pursuing video, 3-D design and animation, interactive programming, and digitally-constructed imaging.

 When the internet was new and people were still not quite sure what to do with it, Vasant used his sabbatical to launch an online venture.
 It was taking off, and the potential could not be ignored.
 Vasant returned to MICA, but the elitism of the fine arts scene also became too incongruous with Vasant's ideals and his relationship to all he believed to be simple, pure, and honest.
-After nearly a decade, he left MICA and took a hiatus from the art world.
+After nearly a decade, he left his teaching career at MICA and took a hiatus from the art world.